TZKdeveloperIF/Project-TZK-Since2.12/LOG/Bug_Fixing.md

 		+** Common\EH\FiredPlaneMissile.sqs**
 		+ **impl\unit, unit_vanilla_redef.sqf**
 	+ **\_xj400 series su25 is polluted.
 In new "external" config new postfix should be prepared.
 And it's necessary to give another base class inherit from BIS A10/Su25 and for vanilla TZK A10/Su25, because other mods' planes might inherit from A10/Su25 as well.
 We need TZK A10/Su25 as base class in "countType" command of afterburner design.**
+		+ Release another same name pbo in 4.0.6.
+Use another name in CfgPatches.

 #Radio Rearm Channel
 0-0-7 ~ 0-0-0 channels for soldiers.